-Each of these factors are quantifiable and able to be measured in our attempt to manage fatigue in the workplace:
+Each of these factors is quantifiable and able to be measured in our attempt to manage fatigue in the workplace:

 - De-synchronization of sleep/work cycle with circadian rhythm: Trying to work when the body is in a sleep cycle or trying to sleep when the body is in an active cycle

-- Build-up of sleep debt over sequential shifts: Insufficient sleep between shifts to completely reset sleep debt
+- The build-up of sleep debt over sequential shifts: Insufficient sleep between shifts to completely reset sleep debt